zihangxiao/zihangxiao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm an undergraduate at UCSB studying Neuroscience, with an additional major in Computer Science and a minor in Music.
-I love neuroscience, both behavioral and computational part.
-My current research topic includes in understanding the temporal dynamic of a neuron using deep learning, and ODE simulation.
+I'm an undergraduate at UCSB studying Computational Neuroscience.

+My current research topic includes understanding the temporal dynamic of neurons and behavior using deep learning(New), ODE simulation(Classic), and virtual reality.

-In my spare time, I enjoy creating small coding projects and listen to jazz.
+I enjoy watching random cat YouTube videos, listening to jazz, and playing video games in my spare time.